 The District uses funds to help it control and manage money for particular purposes.
 Looking at funds helps the reader consider whether the District is being accountable for the resources taxpayers and others provide to it and may provide more insight into the District's overall financial health.

-As the District completed this year, the governmental funds reported a combined fund balance of \$9.3 million, which is a decrease of \$3.2 million from last year.
-The primary reasons for the decrease are as follows:
+As the District completed this year, the governmental funds reported a combined fund balance of \$9.7 million, which is an increase of \$427,000 from last year.
+The primary reasons for the increase are as follows:

 Major Fund